gsbdarc/intro_to_yens_2024/docs/8_transfer_files.md

 ### Using Other Transfer Tools
 See <a href="https://rcpedia.stanford.edu/faqs/rclone.html" target="_blank">rclone</a> and <a href="https://rcpedia.stanford.edu/faqs/rsync.html" target="_blank">rsync</a> pages to learn two additional transfer tools.

+## Big Data Transfers
+{: .tip }
+For big data transfers to/from the Yens, we recommend the tools called <a href="https://rcpedia.stanford.edu/services/globus.html" target="_blank">Globus</a>.